-According to a news release from the University of Bristol, all blood types are “determined by the presence or absence of proteins known as blood groups that are present on the surface of red blood cells.”
-Using “cutting-edge DNA sequencing and gene-editing techniques,” researchers from the university, along with colleagues from NHS Blood and Transplant, identified a protein called Piezo1 as the marker for the Er blood type.
-Piezo1 itself was already known, and plays “important roles in both health and disease.”
+According to a news release from the University of Bristol, researchers from the school and colleagues from NHS Blood and Transplant used “cutting-edge DNA sequencing and gene-editing techniques” to identify a protein called Piezo1 as the marker for the Er blood group system.
+Piezo1 itself was already known and plays “important roles in both health and disease.”

-Receiving incompatible blood — via a donor, blood transfusion, or between a pregnant mother and fetus — can be highly dangerous, as seen in patients with undetected Er blood in the past.
-Now that the protein, also referred to as an antigen, has been identified and officially associated with Er, doctors can flag the rare type early on and avoid health complications.
+Receiving incompatible blood — via a donor, blood transfusion, or between a pregnant mother and baby — can be highly dangerous, as seen in patients with undetected Er blood in the past.
+Now that the Piezo1 protein has been identified and officially associated with Er, doctors can flag the rare type early on to avoid health complications.

 “This work demonstrates that even after all the research conducted to date, the simple red blood cell can still surprise us,” Dr. Ash Toye, a professor of cell biology and director of the NIHR Blood and Transplant Research Unit, said in the university release.